moonycoin/moony/docs/complete-documentation.md

 Moony’s tokenomics architecture is grounded in foundational monetary principles and implemented through a transparent, immutable protocol design.
 It establishes a system where value is issued without discretion, access is open to all, and incentives align with the long-term integrity of the asset.

-The protocol’s design rests on four core monetary principles: fixed supply, fungibility, cryptographic scarcity, and a zero allocation model.
-These properties form the monetary substrate, defining how value enters circulation, how it behaves, and how trust is established without intermediaries.

-Built on top of this base layer are the protocol’s architectural mechanisms: an immutable reserve contract, a transparent bonding curve, and a proof-of-liquidity model that links capital inflows to token distribution.
-Together, these interlocking components ensure fairness, verifiability, and composability, creating a system that is resilient, accessible, and aligned with the ethos of digital public goods.

-Moony’s architecture is built upon a foundational monetary layer, one that draws directly from the enduring tenets of sound money: scarcity, fungibility, and fairness of distribution.
-These are practical design constraints that enable open participation, rule-based coordination, and resistance to manipulation.
-Each is embedded directly into the protocol, forming a base monetary structure that requires no trust, no permission, and no discretion.

-In a digital age defined by monetary experimentation, governance toggles, and engineered incentives, Moony reaffirms something simpler: a fixed, transparent, and neutral monetary core that anyone can access and no one can control.
-What follows are the three monetary principles that anchor this foundation.

 ::: tip 🚀 Smart Contract Addresses

 <div class="contract-card">